KARC logo

 Lanark North Leeds A.R.E.S.
 (LNLARES)

-2. Kingston A.R.E.S. or any other Amateur Emergency (Canada/United States) organizations may activate their emergency net on the repeater, coordinating communications through the Senior Net Controller.
+2. Frontenac County Emergency Communications Group, Kingston ARES, or any other Amateur Emergency (Canada/United States) organizations may activate their emergency net on the repeater, coordinating communications through the Senior Net Controller.
 The First organization activating an emergency net will be the Senior Net Controller

 3. The repeater will remain in Emergency Mode until all emergency nets are closed down.
 The position of Senior Net Controller will be transferred as necessary.